openmainframeproject/foundation/CHARTER.md

     - ii) one representative elected by the Silver, Academic Institution and Associate Members as a class.
   - b) Responsibilities: The Marketing Committee shall be responsible for designing, developing and executing marketing efforts on behalf of the Governing Board.
 6. Voting
-  - a) While it is the goal of the project to operate as a consensus based community, if any decision requires a vote to move forward, the representatives of the Governing Board, TSC, or Marketing Committee, as applicable, shall vote on a one vote per representative basis.
+  - a) While it is the goal of the project to operate as a consensus based community, if any decision requires a vote to move forward, the representatives of the Governing Board, TAC, or Marketing Committee, as applicable, shall vote on a one vote per representative basis.
-  - b) Decisions by vote shall be based on a majority vote, provided that at least sixty percent (60%) of the Governing Board, TSC, Marketing Committee or other committee representatives, as applicable, must be either present or participating electronically or by written action in order to conduct a valid vote.
+  - b) Decisions by vote shall be based on a majority vote, provided that at least sixty percent (60%) of the Governing Board, TAC, Marketing Committee or other committee representatives, as applicable, must be either present or participating electronically or by written action in order to conduct a valid vote.
-  - c) In the event of a tied vote with respect to an action by the Governing Board, TSC, Marketing Committee or other committee created by the Governing Board, the chair of such board or committee shall be entitled to submit a tie-breaking vote.
+  - c) In the event of a tied vote with respect to an action by the Governing Board, TAC, Marketing Committee or other committee created by the Governing Board, the chair of such board or committee shall be entitled to submit a tie-breaking vote.
 7. Antitrust Guidelines
-  - a)  All members shall abide by The Linux Foundation Antitrust Policy available at <http://www.linuxfoundation.org/antitrust-policy>.
+  - a)  All members shall abide by The Linux Foundation Antitrust Policy available at http://www.linuxfoundation.org/antitrust-policy.
   - b) All members shall encourage open participation from any organization able to meet the membership requirements, regardless of competitive interests.
 Put another way, the Governing Board shall not seek to exclude members based on any criteria, requirements or reasons other than those used for all members.
 8. Code of Conduct
   - a) All participants agree to abide by The Linux Foundation Code of Conduct available at http://events.linuxfoundation.org/code-of-conduct.